chriscohen/codeception-drupal-content-types/README.md

 - **humanName** is the way that the content type is named in the UI (and is case-sensitive).
 - **machineName** is the way that the content type is named to Drupal, and should match whatever is set in Drupal.
 - **fields** is a list of all of the fields on the content type, with their properties.
-  - **globals** is a simple list of the "reused" fields on this type.
+  - **globalFields** is a simple list of the "reused" fields on this type.
 If your content type has a field that simply reuses exactly a field from another content type, set it up in GlobalFields (above) and just reference it here.
 An exception would be if it had a slight difference, such as when you set a title, but you change its label from "Title" to something else.
 In this case, it wouldn't be able to be a global field.
+  - **globalExtras** is a list of the "reused" extras on this type.
+This works the same as globalFields but with things that are on the node form that are not actually fields.
   - **properties**: fields can have the following properties...
     - **machineName** is the machine name of the field as seen by Drupal.
 In general these will start with field_ but there might be exceptions such as for title and body fields.